HOWTO

 Warning

-FIXME Signature v1 support is being deprecated in ima-evm-utils.
+Signature v1 support is being deprecated in ima-evm-utils.
 Refer to commit 751a3957729d (“Deprecate IMA signature version 1”).

 To sign immutable files (like kernel modules and application code), the evmctl command provided by the app-crypt/ima-evm-utils package FIXME needs link needs be used.
 But first, set up the kernel keyring: